simon-brooke/the-great-game/doc/Sexual-dimorphism.md

 ## Why have sex at all?

-If a character has 'having children' - the [**Ancestor**](intro.html#aspirations-and-goals) aspiration, in my typology - as their key aim, then they will want to have sex.
+If a character has 'having children' &mdash; the [**Ancestor**](intro.html#aspirations-and-goals) aspiration, in my typology &mdash; as their key aim, then they will want to have sex.
 But to have children in this sense is to have acknowledged children, so while a male character may be motivated to have multiple female partners, he will never the less have some degree of long term committment to them, and will want both to feel confident that the children are his and to be recognised by their father.

 From the point of view of seeking to become an Ancestor, there is little benefit to the woman in having multiple partners, except in very harsh environments.
 It will be easier to give one partner confidence that all your children are his, and while a man can increase his number of potential progeny by having multiple wives, mistresses or other classes of long-term female sexual partners, a woman cannot.